HIV Surveillance Annual Report, 2024 (PDF)

 Glossary

-Age is calculated as age at diagnosis for HIV and AIDS diagnoses; age as of the end of the calendar year for people with HIV; and age at death for deaths.
+Age is calculated as age at diagnosis for HIV and AIDS diagnoses; age at the end of the reporting period for people with HIV; and age at death for deaths.

 People receive an AIDS diagnosis when their CD4 cell count drops below 200 cells per milliliter of blood, or they are diagnosed with an opportunistic illness.